Rockets of Today

 (Of course, luck is a factor in this... look at i-Space’s solid-fuel Hyperbola, which stayed up on the first try and then failed on the next three.)

-Space Pioneer was founded in 2015, one year after the government started its initiative to promote private spaceflight ventures, and attracted some capital... quite a modest amount by western standards.
+Space Pioneer was founded in 2015, one year after the government started its initiative to promote private spaceflight ventures, and the company attracted some capital... quite a modest amount by western standards.
 To produce something this successful on a smallish budget is genuinely impressive.
 Normally, the wise saying in rocketry is that in order to make a million, you have to spend a billion.

 One example of a liquid fueled rocket failing on its initial attempt was the LandSpace 2, built by an outfit in direct competition with Space Pioneer.
 When that failed, it opened the door for another group to become the first private outfit in China to reach orbit without relying on solid fuel boosters built for the military.
-And Space Pioneer claimed that distinction by taking a less risky approach than LandSpace, sticking with (as far as I can tell from the scant info available) a very traditional kerosene-and-lox gas generator for their engine.
+And Space Pioneer claimed that prize by taking a less risky approach than LandSpace, sticking with (as far as I can tell from the scant info available) a very traditional kerosene-and-lox gas generator for their engine.
 The Tianlong-2 has got three stages and is aiming for a two ton capacity.
 The bottom stage is supposed to have seven engines, and in the usual modern pattern, a vacuum version of the same engine is used for the second stage.

 Of course they plan to make the Tianlong-3 a bigger one, like every other small rocket company.
 They hope the bigger one will help put up China’s national internet constellation.
 “Tianlong” would traditionally be translated as “heavenly dragon”, but nowadays the word tiān also sometimes gets used to refer to space.